EngBaz/Interactive-PDF-Chatbot/README.md

 ## Description

-This section will provide a brief summary of the techniques used to carry out this project
+This section will provide a brief summary of the techniques used to carry out this project.

 #### 1. Hybrid Search